sa7mon/sa7mon.github.io/content/proxmox-migration/index.md

 1. Delete the HBA - connect the drives directly to the onboard SATA ports using some [low-profile 180-degree adapters](https://www.ebay.com/itm/126307406194)
 2. Move the SSDs to the very front of the chassis, designing and printing some kind of bracket to hold them all
 3. Plug the Mellanox 10GbE card into the second PCIe slot
-4. Run a riser cable over the Mellanox card to connect the GPU to the top [TODO: xWhat] PCIe port
+4. Run a riser cable over the Mellanox card to connect the GPU to the top PCIe 3.0 x16 slot

 ## SSDs